 4. After the partition of Bengal, the Swadeshi movement got a big boost, because of the integration of the boycott movement with the Swadeshi movement.

-5. Tilak called this movement “Bahishkar Yoga“ and most of the Bengali intelligentsia that was initially not in favour of the boycott movement, got integrated with the Swadeshi movement.
+5. Tilak called this movement “Bahishkar Yoga“ and most of the Bengali intelligentsia that was initially not in favour of the boycott movement got integrated with the Swadeshi movement.

 7. In fact, the Swadeshi movement can be called as a nursery of the further course that the Indian National Movement was to take.
-The programmes and ideas that were practiced during the Swadeshi movement became the hallmark of the Gandhian movement as well.
+The programmes and ideas that were practised during the Swadeshi movement became the hallmark of the Gandhian movement as well.

 8. Surendranath Bannerjee said that it is a ‘protectionist movement’.
 And that it ‘generates the material prosperity of the masses’.